BredaUniversityADSAI/2024-25d-fai2-adsai-group-nlp6/README.md

 1.  **Install Dependencies (if not done):**
     ```bash
+    # Use python 3.9
+    poetry env use python3.9

     # Assumes Poetry is installed and you are in the project root
     poetry install --only main
     ```